sokolova-a/sokolova-a/README.md

 ## I'm data analyst! ##

-* 🔭 I am in active job search.
-I will be delighted to take part in projects on game analytics!
+* 🔭 I like to see the meaning behind the numbers and transform the data into valuable information that will help in making a decision.
 * 🥅 2023 Goals: I made the loggia completely for remote work!
 Yeeeah 😊
 * ⚡ Fun fact: The cat is now on the loggia all the time.
 Hey, this is my place!